 Once you’ve completed the setup process, your settings will show that your site is connected in Production mode.

-If you’d like to test payment transactions on your site, you’ll need to enable Test Mode.
+Note: If you’d like to test payment transactions on your site, you’ll need to enable Test Mode.
 For more information, see our comprehensive guide to testing payments with PayPal Commerce.

 PayPal Commerce offers a wide range of features for handling payments.
 This section will detail the setup process, supported payment methods, and how to view and manage payments on your WordPress site.